XnhuUcas/GCP/README.md

 # Maintainer
 Xiaonan Hu (xnhu@amss.ac.cn)

-Any questions or comments, please don't hestate to contact with me any time.
+Any questions or comments, please don't hesitate to contact with me any time.

 # Citation
 If you use this code to analysis, please cite the following paper: